ansible/ansible/rst/examples.rst

    -m does not always have to be specified to /usr/bin/ansible because 'command' is the default ansible module

 If we want to execute a module using the shell, we can avoid using absolute paths, and can also include pipe and redirection operators.
-Read more about the differences on the :ref:`modules` page.
+Read more about the differences on the :doc:`modules` page.
 The shell module looks like this::

     ansible raleigh -m shell -a "echo \\$TERM"